danielyyi/danielyyi/README.md

 - **Hackathon Committee @ Humana**
   Coordinated and judged internal hackathon for 70+ interns.
 Developed prompt guidelines and supported project teams.

-- **VP of DE&I @ Pi Sigma Epsilon**
+- **VP @ Pi Sigma Epsilon**
-  Spearheaded cultural programming for 140+ members.
+  Spearheading programming for 140+ members.
 Brought in guest speakers and organized inclusive events.

 - **LLS Co-leader (Student of the Year)**
   Led a 12-person team and raised $30,000+ for cancer research through sponsorships, social media, and community events.